Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Improving the Efficiency of SSAT via Latent Clustering-Based Data Reduction

 \subsection{Guided Diffusion via Latent Clustering}

-While our selection-based strategy can significantly reduce the unlabeled data set size and lower the overall training time, it has a critical drawback--when SSAT employs a generative approach, all our previous methods require generating the full synthetic unlabeled dataset as a prerequisite before selection, which is inefficient in terms of both generation time and storage requirement.
+While our selection strategy can effectively reduce the unlabeled data set size and lower the training time, it has a critical drawback: when SSAT employs a generative approach, all our previous methods require generating the full synthetic unlabeled dataset as a prerequisite before selection, which is inefficient in terms of both generation time and storage requirement.
 As shown in Table \ref{tab:pipeline_time}, generating 1M CIFAR-10-like synthetic images via DDPM requires around $4$ hours on a single A100 GPU.
-Note that the best current SSAT method documented in the RobustBench leaderboard~\cite{croce2020robustbench} utilizes a few hundred million synthetically generated images, suggesting the total generation time can be a significant computational overhead.
-Therefore, a natural question arises: \emph{whether pre-generating synthetic data and then applying strategic selection schemes can be further improved.} In this section, we propose an alternative generative pipeline, detailed in Algorithm \ref{alg:diffusion_finetune}, which answers the above question affirmatively.
-In particular, we fine-tune a pretrained DDPM using novel guidance losses for more efficient unlabeled data generation based on the insights from previous sections.
-In this way, we directly generate a small, critical set of boundary-adjacent data points, thereby avoiding redundant data generation and further reducing the computation overhead.
+Note that the best current SSAT method, as documented in the RobustBench leaderboard~\cite{croce2020robustbench}, utilizes a few hundred million synthetically generated images, suggesting that the total generation time can be a significant computational overhead.
+Therefore, a natural question arises: \emph{whether pre-generating synthetic data and then applying strategic selection schemes can be further improved.}

+In this section, we introduce an alternative data generative pipeline, detailed in Algorithm \ref{alg:diffusion_finetune}, which answers the above question affirmatively.
+In particular, we fine-tune a pre-trained DDPM using novel guidance losses to achieve more efficient unlabeled data generation, building on the similar insights presented in the previous sections.
+In this way, we directly generate a small, critical set of boundary-adjacent data points, thereby avoiding redundant data generation and further reducing the overall computation overhead.

-\shortsection{DDPM} Diffusion model resembles a milestone in the history of generative modeling, which is the current state-of-the-art for high-quality image generation and synthesis.
+\shortsection{DDPM} Diffusion models represent a milestone in the history of generative modeling, achieving state-of-the-art performance for high-quality image generation and synthesis.
 A \emph{denoising diffusion probabilistic model} (DDPM) is a deep neural network trained to learn how to step-by-step reverse the forward process of adding Gaussian noise to an image~\cite{ho2020denoising}.
 By gradually removing Gaussian noise through the reverse process, DDPM can thus generate real-looking images from pure noise.
 Let $q_0$ be a real image distribution over $\mathbb{R}^d$ and $\mathcal{N}(\bm{0}, \mathbf{I})$ be the noise distribution.
 The forward process defines how to map images $\bm{x}_0\sim q_0$ to Gaussian noises $\bm{x}_T\sim\mathcal{N}(\bm{0}, \mathbf{I})$ through conditional sampling: for any $t\in[T]$, let

 where $\beta_1, \beta_2, \ldots, \beta_T$ are scheduling parameters.
 According to the properties of Gaussian distributions, Equation \ref{eq:forward diffusion conditional} implies that we can directly sample $\bm{x}_t$ for any $t\in[T]$ based on: